Hot for teacher – somebody get me a doctor. And the cradle will rock, little dreamer.

 CM: Don’t blame me, them was the times.

 CM: Deeper into synth world than “Jump” with richer twists along the way, perhaps due to the minor rather than major key.
-Alex turns in a fine performance with far more than just those ringing roto-tom fills.
+Alex turns in a fine performance with far more than just those roto-tom fills.

 TG: Much richer, my friend.
 And no doubt made so by Michael “Moneybags” McDonald dropping dimes to Dave’s diamonds as they bounced ideas off each other during a writing session – the viewing of which must surely have been akin to the birth of Castor and Pollux in the far heavens.

-TG: False swing intro diverts into mind-melting rhythmic onslaught.
+TG: False intro diverts into mind-melting onslaught.
 Not a song as much as a contrivance; not a track as much as a trick; not a night stick so much as a night cap.
 Stick that in your rump and roast it!